heptarch/heptarch.github.io/drafts/demon.md

 The little Rumpelstiltskin man sits in a green armchair, all tatters, devouring a scone.
 His eyes bulge, and beads of sweat glisten dully on his forehead.
 She senses they have been talking for hours.
-There is a plate of crumbs beside them
+There is a plate of crumbs beside them.
 The little man clicks his
 fingers and the crumbs assemble into a scone.
 <!--The logs in the fire crackle and brightly unburn.--> "Ha!
 I may have borrowed a